 Figure 2 illustrates that multifamily fire incidence was slightly higher in the cooler months, peaking in January (10 percent).
-This peak was partially a result of increases in heating and seasonal (holiday) cooking fires.
-Multifamily fire incidence was lowest during June.
+This peak was partially the result of an increase in heating fires.
+Multifamily fire incidence was lowest during the months of June, July and August.